 (h) Receives disability retirement benefits from a governmental agency because of disability considered permanent under section 221(i) of the Social Security Act;

-(i) Received an annuity payment under section (2)(a)(1)(iv) of the Railroad Retirement Act of 1974, as amended, and is determined to be eligible to receive medicare by the railroad retirement board; or section (2)(a)(1)(v) of the Railroad Retirement Act of 1974 and is determined to be disabled based upon the criteria used under Title XVI of the Social Security Act;
+(i) Received an annuity payment under section (2)(a)(1)(iv) of the Railroad Retirement Act of 1974 and is determined to be eligible to receive medicare by the railroad retirement board; or section (2)(a)(1)(v) of the Railroad Retirement Act of 1974 and is determined to be disabled based upon the criteria used under Title XVI of the Social Security Act;

 (j) Is a recipient of interim assistance benefits pending the receipt of supplemental security income; or

-(17) "Eligibility determination/benefit calculation (ED/BC)" means the automated process of determining eligibility and the level of benefits by the CRIS-E system which is based on data entered into the system.
+(16) "Eligibility determination/benefit calculation (ED/BC)" means the automated process of determining eligibility and the level of benefits by the statewide automated eligibility system which is based on data entered into the system.

-(18) "Eligibility worker" means an employee of the county agency responsible for determining eligibility for food assistance.
+(17) "Eligibility worker" means an employee of the county agency responsible for determining eligibility for SNAP.